jarneamerlinck/nix-config/README.md

 2. Copy the harware config and adjust
 3. Create a new file under `/home/username`

-## Desktops

-- desktops can be changed in ´hosts/{hostname}/default.nix´

 ## Usefull commands

 ### Cleaning up space